YatharthKumarSaxena/System-Design-in-JAVA/Low_Level_Design/Design_Principle/README.md

 This folder demonstrates the **SOLID Design Principles** using a practical, hands-on approach.
 Here's what you’ll find:
 - 🔍 **Problem Statement** — A real-world problem is used as the foundation for the mini-project.
 - 🏗️ **Mini Project** — A fully functional project where each SOLID principle is applied in the actual code.
+In LMS_App class implements all the design principle in itself
 - 📘 **README Files** — Each folder has its own `README.md` file to guide you through the principles applied in that specific folder.
 - 📝 **Comments in Files** — Each class and interface file contains **detailed comments** to explain which SOLID principle is used and how it works.

-> **Note:** The files are interlinked, demonstrating how different classes, interfaces, and principles work together.
+> **Note:** The files are interlinked, demonstrating how different classes, interfaces, and principles work together.LMS_App stands for Library Management System App

 ---